Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Results

 Typically, on a single CPU, 13th Gen Intel(R) Core(TM) i5-13500HX (2.50 GHz), it costs $3.27695\times 10^{2}$ seconds for the calculations of a total of 27018 modes with the $100\times 100$ grid.

-We compare the flux data with Ref.~\cite{Fujita2009II} in Tab.~\ref{tab:NonspinningLimit}.
+We compare the flux-balance data (from Eq.~\ref{eq:FB_EquationFluxE}, Eq.~\ref{eq:FB_EquationFluxJz} and Eq.~\ref{eq:FB_EquationFluxK}) with Ref.~\cite{Fujita2009II} in Tab.~\ref{tab:NonspinningLimit}.
 In Ref.~\cite{Fujita2009II}, the author fixed $l_{\text{max}}$ to $20$, while adjusted $k_{\text{max}}$, $n_{\text{max}}$ and the grid with the adaptive precision.
-From Tab.~\ref{tab:NonspinningLimit}, in the case $\{e=0.1,\theta_{\text{min}}=70^{\circ},l_{\text{max}}=10,100\times 100\}$, the relative difference is $\sim 10^{-6}$ for the flux at the infinity; when we increase the number of the grid nodes to $200\times 200$, the difference is not improved, which indicates that the fixed grid of $100\times 100$ is sufficient for the orbit where the inclination and eccentricity are not very significant; when we involve more modes by increasing $l_{\text{max}}$ to $20$, the difference for $E$ or $J_z$ narrows significantly to $\sim 10^{-10}$, while it does not change by orders of magnitude for $Q$.
+From Tab.~\ref{tab:NonspinningLimit}, we find that for the near‑equatorial orbit with small eccentricity ($\{\theta_\text{min}=70^{\circ},e=0.1\}$), the settings of $\{l_\text{max}=20,k_\text{max}=10,n_\text{max}=10,100\times 100\}$ already bring the relative difference to $10^{-8}$--$10^{-10}$, and further refining the integration grid to $200\times 200$ yields only marginal improvement.
+For orbits with larger eccentricity or farther from the equatorial plane, the relative differences are correspondingly larger.
+This is expected, since in these cases the contributions from higher‑$k$ and higher‑$n$ modes are more significant, and those modes are not included in the calculation.